-PATH (People Assisting The Homeless) is seeking Master’s Level candidates to join our Veteran Services Department SSVF Program in the Metro LA area as a Case Manager.
+PATH (People Assisting The Homeless) is seeking qualified social services candidates with case management experience to join out SSVF Program in San Diego as a Case Manager.

 In addition to a rewarding work environment, we offer our employees a competitive benefits package that includes medical, dental and vision coverage, vacation and sick time, paid holidays, and a retirement plan.

 WHAT WE DO

 Since its foundation in 1984, PATH has pioneered bold and effective approaches to assist people experiencing homelessness.
 PATH operates services throughout California, connecting our clients to a comprehensive continuum of homelessness prevention, street outreach, employment preparation and placement assistance, individualized case management, supportive services, interim housing, and permanent supportive housing.